electric-sql/electric/website/docs/guides/auth.md

 ## Recommended pattern

-The main pattern we recommend is to authorise at the [Shape](/docs/guides/shapes) level.
+The main pattern we recommend is to authorize at the [Shape](/docs/guides/shapes) level.

-So when you make a request to sync a shape, route it via your API, validate the user credentials and shape parameters, and then only proxy the data through if authorised.
+So when you make a request to sync a shape, route it via your API, validate the user credentials and shape parameters, and then only proxy the data through if authorized.

 <figure>
   <a href="/img/guides/auth/proxy-flow.jpg">